Central Beds Local

 and analysis of issues, details of how alternative approaches were

-identified, why any alternatives were not considered reasonable and
+identified, why any alternatives were not considered reasonable

-a comparison of the potential impacts of those alternative approaches.
+and a comparison of the potential impacts of those alternative approaches.

 This will be undertaken alongside the preparation of the Local Plan

-and consulted on together with the Local Plan as the Sustainability Appraisal
+and consulted on together with the Local Plan as the Sustainability

-be consulted on with the Local Plan in December 2016.
+will be consulted on with the Local Plan in December 2016.